 TENS of thousands of Irish students are being left behind in the digital revolution, and are losing out on skills to score the top jobs of the future, according to a confidential new report.

-Ireland has been "leapfrogged" by other countries as young people face a new era of fierce global competition for hi-tech jobs.
+Years of under-investment has meant that Ireland has been "leapfrogged" by other countries as young people face a new era of fierce global competition for hi-tech jobs.

 Surveys have already shown that much of the Information and Communications Technology (ICT) equipment in Irish schools is years old.